Good news. It looks like Theatre Three is playing in a new sandbox.

 References to items like an iPod full of a girl’s favorite songs are going to date the script, but it may well remain fresh and clever, given the kind of cast and direction Schmidt has brought to it.
 Which is the second important thing to know.

-Schmidt’s production designs have tended toward the conceptual with realistic flourishes – like his brilliant re-imagining of ‘The Farnsworth Invention’ as a giant, test-pattern TV studio.
-Or his making all of ‘Hands on a Hard Body’ take place in front of a rundown Nissan dealership.
+Schmidt’s production designs have tended toward the conceptual with realistic flourishes – like his brilliant re-imagining of ‘The Farnsworth Invention’ as a giant TV studio.
+Or his setting all of ‘Hands on a Hard Body’ in a rundown Nissan dealership.
 Oddly enough, the weakest aspect of the ‘Minotaur’ production is a case of one concept-too-far.
-Schmidt acknowledges Crete’s current immigrant crisis by stringing some barbed wire and fences around one stage entrance.
+Schmidt acknowledges Crete’s current immigrant crisis by stringing some barbed wire around one stage entrance.
 It’s unnecessary, a distraction.
-It’s not connected to anything the play is really about.
-Not a single character wonders if he or she will be accepted as a native and allowed to stay.
-Or if there’s a quota on newcomers.
+Not a single character wonders if he or she will be rejected as an immigrant or allowed to stay.
 The Minotaur, who never uses the barbed-wire entrance, only wonders if he’ll be allowed to live.

 Still, the important point is that Schimdt’s directing isn’t conceptual.
 No forced or highly stylized acting choices.
 He lets a good cast take off with a good script.

 As Ariadne, Cora Grace Winstead is a real find: fresh-faced, with the boldness of youth and a quicksilver intelligence.
 Her Ariadne is cagey enough to fear the pitfalls around her.
-Kyle Igneczi is close to playing Theseus the way Patrick Warburton used to play the title character in the old TV series, ‘The Tick’ – as a hero who’s dimly aware that old-school heroism may be a joke, a formula, but still, you know, he’s a hero.
+Kyle Igneczi is close to playing Theseus the way Patrick Warburton used to play the title character in the TV series, ‘The Tick’ – as a hero who’s dimly aware that old-school heroism may be a joke, but still, you know, he’s a hero.
 Gotta count for something.
-I have ambitions.
-That monster’s gonna die and I’m gonna go on and save Athens – if I can just ignore all this distracting static, like that needy (but alluring) Ariadne or the Gloomy Guses of the chorus.
+That monster’s gonna die and I’m gonna save Athens – if I can just ignore all this distracting static, like that needy (but alluring) Ariadne or the Gloomy Guses of the chorus.

 To sum up: The reality here is that Schmidt chose to start his tenure at Theatre Three with a small, quick-footed and new(ish) comedy that plays to his strengths: not hard-edged dramatic realism but a theatricality that’s wry and inventive (not surprisingly, all four shows he’s scheduled to direct this season are comedies).
 Non-traditional casting is also no big deal for him.

 With this show and this season, Schmidt’s ambitions may not be grand or deep – so far.
 But they are smart and confident.
 His entire approach says, ‘I got this.
-I grew up here as a theater artist.
-And we can build something fresh on this island that Jac Alder built.’
+As an artist, I grew up at Theatre Three.
+And on this island that Jac Alder found, we can build something fresh.”